 In this week's episode of the Tes magazine debrief podcast, we discuss:

-- If learning is an innate skill inherited from prehistoric times
+- Is learning an innate skill inherited from prehistoric times?

 20 November issue

 - What happens if you teach university-level content to Year 7s?

 - Why every school needs a "behaviour beast".

 - Should sex education continue in post-16 education?

 - Why a new mug could be the perfect gift for teachers.

 - The complex causes of distraction in classrooms – and how to stop it.

 - How to cast your nativity play more fairly.